|

 Dungeness

-An easy day trip from Brighton, Dungeness providing a complete change of pace and scenery.
+Head to Dungeness for a complete change of pace and scenery.
+Drive via the A27 and A259 through Rye; signs from New Romney lead to Dungeness.
+Public transport is limited.
 The landscape of Dungeness is wild and remote; there are no arcades or ice cream shops, just big skies and the sea.

-All along the beach, you will find small beach huts and converted train carriages, the most famous of which, Prospect Cottage, belonged to the filmmaker and artist Derek Jarman.
+Scattered along the beach are huts and converted train carriages, including Prospect Cottage, once home to artist Derek Jarman.

 Contributed by Suzanne from Meandering Wild